concordion/concordion-website/documenting.md

 # Specification language

-Concordion specifications can be authored using either Markdown or HTML (alternatively you can use Excel with the [Excel Extension](github.com/concordion/concordion-excel-extension), or [write your own extension](ExtensionsAPI.html) to handle other formats).
+Concordion specifications can be written using either Markdown or HTML (alternatively you can use Excel with the [Excel Extension](github.com/concordion/concordion-excel-extension), or [write your own extension](ExtensionsAPI.html) to handle other formats).

 ## Markdown